S3-working-group/s3-practical-guide/src/organizing-work/prioritized-backlog.md

 ## Prioritized Backlog

-A prioritized backlog is an **ordered a list of all uncompleted work items** with the **most important items on top**.
+A prioritized backlog is a **list of all uncompleted work items** with the **most important items on top**:

-Work items are pulled from the top whenever there's new capacity.
+* work items are pulled from the top whenever there's new capacity.

-No two items can be of equal importance, it's essential to agree on priorities and make tough choices.
+* no two items can be of equal importance, it's essential to agree on priorities and make tough choices.

 ---